harshnisar/ml-india/_posts/2017-03-30-ml-india-interview-minta-thomas.md

 journals.
 Most of the work that I did up till this point was theoretical and only related to algorithm proposal.
-After working for nearly 3 years on the theoretical aspects, I switched to applications part of ML and started working on its bioinformatics and chemoinformatics applications .
-After completing my PhD, I returned to India, and was looking to get a job in Mumbai in the academic domain.
+After working for nearly 3 years on the theoretical aspects, I switched to applications part of ML and started working on its bioinformatics and chemoinformatics applications.
+After completing my PhD, I returned to India and was looking to get a job in Mumbai in the academic domain.
 Aegis had started a data science school at that point in time, and were offering really exciting courses, and I joined Aegis as an Assistant Professor and Head Analytics.